evilmartians/liquor/doc/language-spec.md

 Filter expressions consist of a linear chain of function calls where _n_-th function's return value is passed to _n+1_-th function's unnamed parameter.
 Named parameters may be specified without parentheses within a corresponding chain element.

 All functions used in a filter expression should accept an unnamed parameter.
-If this is not the case, a compile-time error is raised.
+If this is not the case, a compile-time error ([argument error](#argument-error)) is raised.
 Semantics of mandatory and optional named parameters are the same as for [regular function calls](#function-calls).

 <p markdown="0">
 In essence, <code><em>e</em> | <em>f</em> a: 1 | <em>g</em></code> is equivalent to <code><em>g</em>(<em>f</em>(<em>e</em>() a: 1))</code>.